 Arranging a Graduate Admissions Meeting/Visit

 To get a better sense of the academic culture at HTC and the academic interests of its faculty, it is recommended for applicants to meet with at least some of the HTC faculty, and if possible attend an HTC class.
-Faculty have varying schedules and travel when school is not in session, thus the summer and the month of January are the least likely opportunities to meet with faculty.
+Faculty have varying schedules and travel when school is not in session, thus the summer and the month of January are not possible for meetings with faculty.

 - your research area or field of interest